janosh/awesome-sveltekit/readme.md

 1. **novel**: Not just another blog or todo app.
 Ideally, some application or technology not already covered in this collection.
 1. **popular**: At least 50 stars on GitHub or reasonable expectation to reach that number soon.

-These requirements arose over time so not all existing entries't satisfy them.
+These requirements arose over time so not all existing entries satisfy them.
 There can also be tradeoffs.
 For example, if novelty is very high, popularity can be lower.
 If you're unsure, please [open a discussion](https://github.com/janosh/awesome-sveltekit/discussions) first.

 A good place to discover influential Svelte projects (not necessarily SvelteKit) is [GitHub Trending](https://github.com/trending/svelte?since=monthly).
 If anything on that list stands out to you but is missing here, please add it!